Learn how SaaS Security API enables you to create a custom

 list of S3 buckets to exclude archived data from asset scans.

-Prisma SaaS enables you to exclude specific
+SaaS Security API enables you to exclude specific

 S3 buckets from scans to meet your organization’s compliance needs.